carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 exercises: 10
 questions:
 - "How does my local computer compare to the remote systems?"
-- "How does the login node compare to the worker nodes?"
+- "How does the login node compare to the compute nodes?"
-- "Are all worker nodes alike?"
+- "Are all compute nodes alike?"
 objectives:
 - "Survey system resources using `nproc`, `free`, and the queuing system"
 - "Compare & contrast resources on the local machine, login node, and worker